 Trans Health Coordinator

-Kate coordinates Kentucky Health Justice Network's work to ensure trans Kentuckians can access supportive, competent healthcare.
-Kate is in their senior year as Political Science major at the University of Louisville, with minors in LGBTQ Studies, Social Change, and Philosophy.
-Kate has been involved as a leader of the pro-labor group Cards United Against Sweatshops, among other activities, and is passionate about issues of reproductive justice and expanding access to healthcare.
+Oliver coordinates Kentucky Health Justice Network's work to ensure trans Kentuckians can access supportive, competent healthcare.
+Oliver recently graduated from the University of Louisville with a degree in Political Science, with minors in LGBTQ Studies, Social Change, and Philosophy.
+Oliver has been involved as a leader of the pro-labor group Cards United Against Sweatshops, among other activities, and is passionate about issues of reproductive justice and expanding access to healthcare.

 Meg started volunteering in abortion access in KY almost 20 years ago.
 As a Louisville native, Meg has a strong background in grassroots organizing with Louisville Clinic Escorts, The Fairness Campaign, and Louisville Showing Up for Racial Justice.
 Meg's professional background is in Food Service, Childcare, and Project Facilitation.